Make reading count

 | Gamification | Achievements + streaks | Usually minimal |

-| Import formats | 7 formats | 1–2 formats |
+| Import formats | 8 formats | 1–2 formats |

-Curious how you read?
+Curious how you actually read?

 Latest from the Accruva blog